mariodavid/cuba-example-concurrent-usage-prevention/README.md

 Sometimes the optimistic locking approach is not appropriate because the system should not lead the user to believe that such operations are possible.
 In this case, the pessimistic locking approach is better suited.

 In this case, the user is informed upfront, that another user is doing the wished operation (like changing the customer).
 This enforces the user to deal with a potential problem upfront.
-In the above `Barney Gumble` scenario, `luke` would have been informed when opening the Customer editor screen with the information, that `leia` is already trying to change the customer and would prevent `luke` from changing the customer all together.
+In the above `Zapp Brannigan` scenario, `luke` would have been informed when opening the Customer editor screen with the information, that `leia` is already trying to change the customer and would prevent `luke` from changing the customer all together.

 This approach is a little bit more "secure" but also leads to a lot of "false negatives".